Skip to main content

 What are the risks of payment plans?

-• You may miss charity-care screening.
+• You may miss charity care.

-• Is there any interest, fee, or automatic withdrawal requirement?
+• Is there any interest or fee?

 What if the bill has already gone to collections?